 An interest in a partnership that has a valid election in effect under section 761(a) of the Internal Revenue Code to be excluded from all the rules of Subchapter K of the Code is treated as an interest in each of the partnership assets and not as a partnership interest.
-See Contributions of Property and Sale, Exchange, or Other Transfer in Publication 541, Tax Information on Partnerships.
+See Contribution of Property and Sale, Exchange, or Other Transfer in Publication 541, Partnerships.